 - Especially where used between teams, problems can be seen quickly in processes

-- The board itself is a peristent thing, even as work flows through it
+- The board itself is a persistent thing, even as work flows through it

 - Intuitive and easily grasped by staff